 Penalty: a fine of $4 000.

-80. Protection of enrolled children leaving the place
+80. Protection of enrolled children leaving place

-(1) A licensee must ensure that an enrolled child is not permitted to leave the place during or at the end of a care session unless the child is in the care of —
+(1) A licensee must ensure that an enrolled child does not leave the place during or at the end of a care session unless —

-(a) the child’s parent or a person authorised by the child’s parent; or
+(a) the child is in the care of the child’s parent or a person authorised by the child’s parent; or

-(b) in the case of an emergency, when a person referred to in paragraph (a) is not available to take charge of the child, a person authorised by the licensee or supervising officer, having due regard to the wellbeing of the child.
+(b) in the case of an emergency, when a person referred to in paragraph (a) is not available, the child is in the care of a person authorised by the licensee or supervising officer, having due regard to the wellbeing of the child.

-(2) A licensee must ensure that the CEO is notified as soon as practicable if an enrolled child leaves the place in the circumstances referred to in subregulation (1)(b).
+(2) A licensee must ensure that the CEO is notified as soon as practicable if an enrolled child leaves the place in circumstances other than those referred to in subregulation (1)(a).

 Penalty: a fine of $3 000.

+[Regulation 80 inserted in Gazette 6 Jan 2012 p.
+27-8.]

+81A.
+Medication

+(1) If the enrolment form kept by a licensee under regulation 54(1) for an enrolled child contains details of medication referred to in regulation 54(2)(n), the licensee must ensure that a parent of the child is asked to provide the medication so that it is available for administration to the child.

+(2) A licensee must ensure that, except in an emergency, medication is not administered to an enrolled child without the written authority of a parent of the child specifying the name of the medication and the time, quantity and manner of administration of the medication.

+(3) Subregulation (2) does not apply to the self-administration of a non-prescription asthma inhaler.

+Penalty: a fine of $4 000.

+[Regulation 81A inserted in Gazette 6 Jan 2012 p.
+28.]

 81. Illness or accident to enrolled child

-(1) A licensee must ensure that, except in an emergency, medication is not administered to an enrolled child without the written authority of a parent of the child specifying the name of the medication and the time, quantity and manner of administration of the medication.

-(2) Subregulation (1) does not apply to the self-administration of a non-prescription asthma inhaler.
+[(1), (2) deleted]

 (3) A licensee must ensure that an enrolled child or other person is excluded from the place if there are reasonable grounds for suspecting that the child or other person is suffering from a communicable disease.

 (4) When deciding whether to exclude from the place an enrolled child or other person who is suspected of suffering from a communicable disease, the supervising officer may have regard to the guidelines set out in the document entitled Communicable Disease — Guidelines for Teachers, Local Authorities and Child Care Centres and published by the Department principally assisting the Minister in the administration of the Health Act 1911.